kendimuthomi/AirBnB_clone/README.md

 	- Here is the tricky part, it deserializes the data from the json file and using the class name attribute value serializes the objects into a variable by creating objects from the dictionary representations this by calling the new func (the code does a better explanation that's what we call pythonic code, duh!)

 ##Console
 The console.
 Venture into the console.py file to its inner workings.
-Here we entail about how it works
+Here we entail about how it works If it has been a long time since working with python don't worry I got you, first execute the file console.py `$ ./console.py` (can't believe you had to be told this)
-If it has been a long time since working with python don't worry I got you, first execute the file console.py $ ./console.py (can't believe you had to be told this) Now you are in the console
+Now you are in the console
 Next you want to prompt help
-(hbnb) help
+`(hbnb) help`
 What you are seeing are the available methods that can be used with the exception of count

-Prompt help to any of the methods to find it's usage and the formats it accepts, example:
+Prompt help to any of the methods to find it's usage and the format/s it accepts, example:

 `(hbnb) help create`

 This console was advanced to now accept new functions that is .all() .count()  .show() .destroy() and .update() Basically the replicate the functions displayed in help but this time instead of spaces the functions takes in variables to execute the functions.
 Let me demostrate:

 `(hbnb) User.destroy(231hkjh2kh3l12)`